GrammaticalFramework/gf-core/src/runtime/c/doc/transactions.md

 # Branches

 Since the database already supports revisions, it is a simple step to support branches as well.
 A branch is just a revision with a name.
-When you open a database with `readNGF`, the runtime looks up and returns the revision (the branch) with name `master`.
+When you open a database with `readNGF`, the runtime looks up and returns the revision (branch) with name `master`.
 There might be other branches as well.
 You can retrieve a specific branch by calling:
 ```Haskell
 checkoutPGF :: PGF -> String -> IO (Maybe PGF)
 ```